fission/fission.io/content/en/docs/usage/triggers/message-queue-trigger-kind-keda/kafka.md

 For debugging, you can check the logs of the pods created in the `fission` and `fission-function` namespace.

-Typically all function pods would be created in the `fission-function` namespace.
+Typically, all function pods would be created in the `fission-function` namespace.
 Based on the environment name, the pods would be created in the `fission-function` namespace.
 You can check consumer and producer function logs.